 Infrastructure Has Caught Up

 A common objection to Southeast Asian travel used to be infrastructure quality.
 That argument no longer holds.
-Major airports in Bangkok, Singapore, Kuala Lumpur, and Manila rival the best in Europe.
+Major airports in Bangkok, Singapore, Kuala Lumpur, and Manila rival the best For more on this, see 10 Big Ideas That Could Change the Future.in Europe.
 High-speed rail connects major Thai cities.
-Ride-hailing apps work seamlessly across the region.
+Ride-hailing apps work smoothly across the region.
 Mobile internet is fast, reliable, and cheap.

 Healthcare quality in Bangkok and Singapore is world-class, with many hospitals catering specifically to international visitors at a fraction of Western prices.